 However, the walls and history of Rothenburg still exert their magic for those who take the time to explore away from the crowded central 'sights' and especially for those who stay overnight and can wander the alleys, walls and cobblestones by moonlight...

-Hotel information and details of how to get there can be found
+Information about where to stay and details of how to get there can be found

-travel page: Rothenburg Hotels & Travel
+travel page: Rothenburg ob der Tauber Accommodation & Travel

 Rothenburg has plenty of places to visit during a stay and some of the main attractions are featured in our photo gallery along with short descriptions of each image: Places to See in Rothenburg

 Rothenburg is located in the west of Bavaria near the border with Baden-Württemberg.
 The closest major city is Würzburg to the north.